-Christians and Muslims are one of the significant religious believers in the world.
+Christians and Muslims are two of the three major Abrahamic religious believers in the world.
 According to a demographic study, Christians have a rate of 31.50% out of the major religious group in 2010, while Muslims share 23.30%.
 Reconciliation of Christianity and Islam created on a real understanding of each other’s religions could be a barrier against partitions.
 It is also a perfect example of tolerance, respect, and solidarity.
 Hence, let us talk about the similarities between Christianity and Islam faith.

 Both Christianity and Islam teach the faith of believing and worshiping One True God.
 Both are the two among three of the major monotheistic religions in the world.
 In Monotheism, believers’ faith is that there is only one God.